CIXUniSaarland/SummerSchool2022/INSTALLATION.md

 10. Deactivate environment after installing the requirements: `conda deactivate`

 In case you need to remove an environment, run `conda remove --name session1 --all` to remove a ipykernel run `jupyter kernelspec uninstall session1`.

+# How to run the Notebooks locally

+1. Change the directory to fit the session, e.g. for session1: `cd "Day 1 - Bayesian Inference"`
+2. From the terminal/shell run `jupyter notebook`
+3. Jupyter Notebook will start and a browser window will open.
+The browser likely shows an error since it cannot open the local file.
+Instead check the URLs in the terminal and open the one that starts with: http://localhost:8888/?token=...`

 ## How to run the Notebooks with Binder